Skip to main content

 ID-Cooling IS Series / IS-20i http://www.idcooling.com/Product/detail/id/24/name/IS-20i (The limitation is this one has a <45W TDP max)

-Perhaps other brands also have suitable heatsinks available but please be very careful of the height being a max thickness is specified as 27mm.
+Perhaps other brands also have suitable heatsinks available, but please be very careful of the height.
+The max thickness is specified as 27mm.
 From experience, I have found several that are only a few millimetres more that do not work in some Thin Mini-ITX cases.

 The original cooler